ICAMS/strucscan/paper/paper.md

 workflow of strucscan loops over a specified list of crystal structures and chemical compositions and computes a specified list of properties for each combination.
 The property calculations are represented as a pipeline of successive, interdependent steps which can easily be adapted and extended.
-The data is stored in a human-readable data tree with flat hierarchy.
-Strucscan performs a series of scalable and easily extendable pre-processing and post-processing steps and compiles the results in Python dictionaries for further evaluation.
+The data is stored in a human-readable data-tree with flat hierarchy. strucscan performs a series of scalable and easily extendable pre-processing and post-processing steps and compiles the results in Python dictionaries for further evaluation.
 Data provenance for research-data management and analytics is realized in terms of the data-tree structure that includes all input files.